johnnynunez/Xiaomi-Mi-Air/README.md

-# I'm a Student Engineering, life and my university career is expensive and work is hard.
-My repositories are free, please, reward me.
-Thank you
+# Hi, this is Johnny, I'm an Engineering student.
+Life and university career are expensive and work is hard.
+My repositories are free, please consider reward me.
+Thank you.
 # [Reward me](https://www.paypal.me/johnnync13)<br />

 Tutorial:<br />